 The Jesuit tradition calls for education of the whole person — including the intellectual, social, and spiritual dimensions.
 At St Ignatius College, we view these facets of our students‘ growth as interconnected and complementary.
 In and out of the classroom, St Ignatius College students are challenged with a broad and balanced curriculum which is designed to prepare them for life.
 In mapping curriculum provision, Senior and Middle Leaders have reflected on what we stand for as a college, what is distinct about the learning experience that we offer and what our students require for academic success beyond St Ignatius College.

 British Values, SMSC (Spiritual, Moral, Social and Cultural Development) and SRE (Sex and Relatioship Education) are also being mapped across all curriculum areas.
-Following a consultation, the college will deliver the KS3 curriculum over two and a half years with the GCSE curriculum beginning in year 9, May half term from 2016.
-Due to the rigorous syllabus Mathematics will begin their GCSE course in year 9 while English will phase in their course during year 9.
-This is significant as both subjects will be "double weighted‘ from 2016 in terms of progress measures.
+Following a consultation, the college will deliver the KS3 curriculum over two and a half years with the GCSE curriculum beginning in year 9 in RE, Science and Maths.

 Form groups and much of the teaching at KS3 is mixed ability.
 This allows a sense of ambition, aspiration and support for each individual.
 In moving towards a growth mind-set, we have ensured that students get the opportunity to make choices at KS4 and 5.